afk11/airtrack/docs/project-filter.md

 }
 // Message - a payload produced by one of our receivers message Message {
-  // Source identifiers the receiver which produced the message Source Source = 1;
+  // Source identifies the receiver which produced the message Source Source = 1;
+  // Signal contains information about the signal strength.
+Only
+  // set for BEAST messages currently.
+  Signal Signal = 2;

   // Icao - 6 character hex identifier for aircraft
   string Icao = 10;